-After planning quite a few trips, I have honed in my process to work for our family, but hopefully, you can take away a few tips for your own trips.
+After planning quite a few of my own trips, I have honed in my process to work for our family — but hopefully, you can take away a few tips for your own.

 - Open Google Maps and set your start and end locations

-- Using one of my pro-tips from a recent blog post, break up the trip into manageable drive days (find the max number of hours you can realistically drive in a day before needing to rest and make sure each leg is under that)
+- Break up the trip into manageable drive days (find the max number of hours you can realistically drive in a day before needing to rest and make sure each leg is less than that)

-- “Add a destination” for each of the locations where you’ll need a place to stay/park for the night (be sure to move them into the right order)
+- “Add a destination” for each of the areas where you’ll need a place to stay/park for the night (be sure to move them into the right order)

-- Once you have a good idea of where you’ll need places to stay, begin cross-referencing those locations with some of my favorite apps
+- Once you know where you’ll need places to stay, begin cross-referencing those locations with some of my favorite apps for finding campgrounds

-- Unlike most other booking apps/sites, the parks aren’t posted by the owner, they are vetted and work with Campspot directly.
-Only high-quality parks are listed
+- Unlike most other booking apps/sites, the parks aren’t posted by the owner, they are vetted and work with Campspot directly

 - ⭐️ Best for booking dry-camping sites

-- Can filter by RV, tent, and lodging, amenities, things to do, etc
+- Can filter by RV, tent, lodging, amenities, things to do, etc.

 - Has the most options for really any location of the apps I use